delftswa2017/desosa2017/junit5/chapter.md

   * Spring

 Especially Spring is an interesting stakeholder here because one of the main developers of JUnit,
-@[sbrannen](https://github.com/sbrannen), is also the owner of the Spring Framework.
+@[sbrannen](https://github.com/sbrannen), is also a main contributor of the Spring Framework.

 ### Competitors
 While JUnit is the largest testing framework for the JVM, it is not the only one.
 There are several other